Project Guidelines and Application

 - Average soil phosphorus level will determine eligibility and funding rate

-- Note UTRCA may collect samples to verify eligibility
+- UTRCA may collect samples to verify eligibility

 Crop Fertility Plan

-- Provide a crop fertility plan prepared by a Certified Crop Advisor, an agronomist, or by the applicant using AgriSuite – Field Management
+- Crop Fertility Plans must be prepared by a CCA or agronomist, or the applicant using AgriSuite Field Management tool

 - The plan may be an existing document, or one developed through the phosphorus program